RBA Confirmed

 • The ban covers eftpos, Visa, and Mastercard, including debit, prepaid, and credit cards.
 American Express and other three-party schemes are not covered.
 From October you cannot add a surcharge on the covered networks.

 • Yes.
-American Express is not part of the ban, so businesses can keep surcharging AmEx transactions.
+American Express is not part of the ban, so businesses can keep surcharging Amex transactions.
 You will need to stop surcharging eftpos, Visa, and Mastercard from 1 October 2026.

 • It depends on how much you currently pass to customers.
 Your absorbed cost is roughly your monthly card volume times the share you surcharge times your surcharge rate.
 Use the calculator above to see your annual figure.